Jakhongir222/TwitterAPI/README.md

 But wait, there's more!
 I'm especially passionate about authentication, and I've implemented a login feature for users.
 Unfortunately, I wasn't able to fully finish it due to my Google Cloud credit running out on the free tier.
 Fear not, though!
 I plan on replacing it with Okta very soon 😉

 ## Deployment
 The app has been deployed on Railway, making it easily accessible for others to use and test.
-You can check out the app by following the link below.
-Don't forget to add the endpoints specified below.
-Go ahead, give it a spin and let me know what you think!
+You can check out the app by following the link below and use the endpoints specified to explore its features.
+Give it a spin and let me know your thoughts!

 Link: https://twitterapi-production.up.railway.app